Home » Territorial pathways

 Revitalisation and resilience

-This pathway illustrates how cooperatives, citizens and food dynamics, as well as social innovation can revitalise rural areas.
+This pathway illustrated how cooperatives, citizens and food dynamics, as well as social innovation can revitalise rural areas.
 Not forgetting a taste of the historical, landscape and culinary assets of this endearing land of the Sud-Gironde.

 APEFEM, Association Agroécologique Carbouey, Chapeau et Bottes, Habitats des Possibles, La Boussole, La Bulle, La Collective, La NOMALI & CO conserverie du Sud-Gironde, La Petite Populaire, La Sigale & le Fournil, Les Amis de la Coopé, Osons les Derniers jours Heureux, Panuz, Solid’Avenir…